mtdowner/simple-website/README.md

 To apply styles to the HTML elements on the webpage, you could write the CSS code directly in the head of the webpage.
 Writing CSS in the HTML page is called internal CSS.
 However, it's a best practice to separate HTML structure and CSS styling.
 Having a separate CSS page is called external CSS.
 Code tends to be easier to read when it's concise and compartmentalized.
 You can use one or more external style sheets to service multiple webpages.
 Rather than updating each HTML page with replicated CSS code, you can make changes to a single CSS file, and have those updates applied to all of the dependent web pages.
 Let's link to an external stylesheet.

-In the VS Code editor, add a blank line after the <title> element, type link, and then select Enter.
-VS Code should add the following line to your index.html file.
+In the VS Code editor, add a blank line after the `<title>` element, type link, and then select `Enter`.
+VS Code should add the following line to your `index.html` file.

 **HTML**